seth-zapata/MinesweeperProject/README.md

 Log in info: Once the start button is clicked the user will be taken to the difficulties scene and will be required to enter a username.
 If the user wins the game the username will be shown in the highscores scene.

 Versions or other requirements: The app was built using Java 8 and Scene Builder 2.0.
-All files (except MPApp.java and userInfo.txt)should be placed inside the application package in Eclipse.
+All files (except MPApp.java, winner.GIF, and userInfo.txt) should be placed inside the application package in Eclipse.
     - "MPApp.java" will go in the model package.
-    - "userInfo.txt" should be placed in the "MinesweeperProject" folder where "bin" and "src" are found.
+    - "userInfo.txt" and "winner.GIF" should be placed in the "MinesweeperProject" folder where "bin" and "src" are found.